Bathroom Remodeling Plans

 Consult with Professionals

-• Work with certified aging-in-place specialists or occupation a therapists
+• Work with certified aging-in-place specialists or occupational therapists

 • Seek advice from contractors experienced in accessible design